Stella-055/Prisma/prisma.md

 ` $ npm install @prisma/client`

+Now generate  the client with the command :

+`npx prisma generate`

 The install command invokes prisma generate for you which reads your Prisma schema and generates a version of Prisma Client that is tailored to your models.

 To send queries to the database, you will need a TypeScript file or just a javascript file to execute your Prisma Client queries.We will use javascript.
 Create a new file called script.js for this purpose.